 SRTK refers to a Federally-mandated public disclosure of a college's Completion Rate and Transfer Rate.
 The intent of SRTK is to provide to the consumer a statistic of comparable effectiveness that they can use in the determination of college choice.
 All colleges nationwide are effectively required to participate in the disclosure of rates by January, 2000.

 Subject

-At Harbor classes are coded by subjects, such as ENGL for English, FREN for French, etc. Subject and discipline can be used interchangeably.
+At Harbor classes are coded by subjects, such as ENGL for English, FREN for French, etc.

 Successful Completion Rate